dohsimpson/kubernetes-doc-pdf/README.md

 ### This repository contains all the [Kubernetes documentation](https://kubernetes.io/docs/home/) in PDF format, generated automatically.

 ## How the files are structured?
-PDF files are grouped in sections:
+PDF files can be found under PDFs directory; they are grouped in sections:

 * Setup (Getting Started)
 * Concepts